 * September 1, 2018 is a Saturday.
 New York law provides that when a compliance date falls on a weekend or holiday, the due date is the next business day – in this case, Tuesday, September 4, 2018 (as Monday the 3 is Labor Day).

 For several years, Digital4nx Group has been providing “Ethical hacking” Security assessments, which we define as, a service where we attack your network and computer systems using real-world tools and techniques in order to find security weaknesses.
 Having an independent team of experts audit your security is a valuable tool that is guaranteed to uncover vulnerabilities and greatly increase your level of security.

-For many organization and especially organizations which are regulated by DFS, Digital4nx Group will providing a solution called Cyber Vigilance™.
-This annual service is a set of proactive services designed to simulate a real-world attack on your network, without the end-goal of causing harm, in order to identify, prioritize and remediate information security issues and potential exposures which could cause various risks for the organization.
+For many organizations and especially organizations regulated by DFS, Digital4nx Group will provide an annual service which consists of a set of proactive services designed to simulate a real-world attack on your network, without the end-goal of causing harm, in order to identify, prioritize and remediate information security issues and potential exposures which could cause various risks for the organization.

 For more information, please give us a call or learn more about the program here and return the attached questionnaire for a fixed fee price.